-Decreases in habitat area can directly influence the abundance of plant populations and communities by reducing the carrying capacity of the environment.
+Decreases in habitat area can directly influence wildlife population abundance by reducing the carrying capacity of the environment.
 Habitat loss includes the direct removal or alteration of habitat due to the Project and other developments.
 In addition to direct loss of habitat, the application of the Project and other developments results in fragmentation (i.e., breaking apart) of the existing landscape.
-Fragmentation can influence several ecological processes including seed dispersal and successful germination, and temperature and moisture conditions along habitat edges.
+Fragmentation can influence several ecological processes including movement between foraging areas and predation along habitat edges.
+In addition to direct habitat effects, wildlife habitat quality may change in the vicinity of the Project.
+Local-scale habitat quality may be affected by sensory disturbance (e.g., light, noise, presence of humans).
+Human-disturbance has been found to influence bird (excluding raptor) and large mammal populations within 1 km and 5 km of human activities or developments, respectively (Benitez-Lopez et al. 2010).
+Raptor abundance was found to be affected within 5 km of developments.

-It is important to have knowledge of the changes to habitat state and condition from previous and existing developments as it provides context about some of the factors that have and are currently influencing plant populations and communities in the RSA.
-The understanding of previous and on-going effects from human development in an area allows for more confident and ecologically relevant predictions of the magnitude and significance of Project effects on the abundance and distribution of vegetation EAIs.
-Habitat effects (i.e., changes to habitat amount and fragmentation) to vegetation EAIs from the physical footprint and previous and existing developments in the RSA were analyzed through changes in the area and spatial configuration of habitats on the landscape (i.e., landscape metrics).
-Landscape metrics that were calculated for each habitat identified in the ELC included total area, mean patch area, total edge and mean distance to the nearest similar patch.
+It is important to have knowledge of the changes to habitat state and condition from previous and existing developments as it provides context about some of the factors that have and are currently influencing wildlife populations in the RSA.
+The understanding of previous and on-going effects from human development in an area allows for more confident and ecologically relevant predictions of the magnitude and significance of Project effects on the abundance and distribution of wildlife EAIs.
+Direct habitat effects (i.e., changes to habitat amount and fragmentation) to wildlife EAIs from the Project footprint and previous and existing developments in the RSA were analyzed through changes in the area and spatial configuration of habitats on the landscape (i.e., landscape metrics).
+Landscape metrics that were calculated for each habitat identified in the Ecological Landscape Classification (ELC) included total area and mean distance to the nearest similar patch.
 Landscape metrics were calculated using the program FRAGSTATS (Version 3.0; McGarigal et al. 2002) within a Geographic Information System (GIS) platform.
 The mean distance to nearest similar patch (MDNN) is calculated as the shortest straight-line Euclidean distance between the centroids of the closest cells of equivalent habitat patches (McGarigal et al. 2012).

 The FRAGSTATS analysis determined the extent of habitat fragmentation by calculating statistical outputs based on the values of each raster cell (25 m by 25 m).
-Raster cells for habitats with extensive coverage in the RSA (including disturbed areas) were determined from the Ontario Land Cover Data Base (LC2000) (Spectranalysis et al. 2004).
-An assessment of likely effects of the habitat change is based on the calculation of the amount of habitat potentially altered or lost for vegetation EAIs in the RSA.
+Raster cells for habitats with extensive coverage in the RSA (including disturbed areas) were determined from the Ontario Land Cover Data Base (LC2000) (Spectranalysis Inc. 2004).
+An assessment of likely effects from changes in habitat state and condition is based on the calculation of the amount of potential suitable habitat altered or lost for EAI populations in the RSA.
+Potential suitable habitat is defined as habitat that provides foraging, protection from predators (or other potential limiting factors) and resting elements.